 These Four Fabulous Recipes for Korean Beef Tacos all start with an ordinary beef roast cooked until fall-apart tender in the slow cooker or Instant Pot.
-But when you add garlic, ginger, onion, soy sauce, sesame oil, brown sugar, and a little heat to just-an-ordinary-beef-roast before the cooking begins, it magically turns into some amazing Korean beef!
+But when you add garlic, ginger, onion, soy sauce, sesame oil, brown sugar, and a little heat before the cooking begins, it magically turns into some amazing Korean beef!

 For all you food truck taco lovers we’re updating this post to include Four Fabulous Recipes for Korean Beef Tacos!
 These are food-truck style tacos you can make right in your own kitchen, and we’ve included two slow cooker Korean beef recipes and two Instant Pot Korean beef recipes so you can choose the cooking method you prefer.
 Serve the Korean Beef in corn or flour tortillas, with kimchi or cabbage slaw and a squeeze of lime.
 Perfection!